On derived equivalence for Abuaf flop: mutation of non-commutative crepant resolutions and spherical twists: Introduction

-Note that a tilting bundle constructed by using Toda-Uehara's method is a canonical one because it provides a projective generator of a perverse heart of the derived category.
+Note that a tilting bundle constructed by using Toda-Uehara's method can be regarded as a canonical one, because it provides a projective generator of a perverse heart of the derived category.
 Thus, it is quite natural to ask the following questions.

 \begin{que} \rm \begin{enumerate} \item[(1)] What is the relation among three tilting bundles on $Y$, $\Tilt_{\mathrm{S}}$, $\Tilt_{\mathrm{T}}$, and $\Tilt_{\mathrm{U}}$? \item[(2)] What is the relation between two tilting bundles on $Y'$, $\Tilt'_{\mathrm{S}}$ and $\Tilt'_{\mathrm{T}}$? \item[(3)] What is the relation between two equivalences $\Seg'$ and $\TU'$? \end{enumerate} \end{que}